 The materials used to manufacture run flats are similar to conventional tyres, and so wear rates should be comparable.
 Keeping the correct air pressure in your tyres is the best way to ensure a longer life.

-Can I mix run flat tyres with regular tyres?
+Can I mix different brands of run flat tyres?

 As with standard tyres there may be different characteristics between different makes of run flat tyres.
 It is therefore advisable to consult the tyre manufacturer regarding mixing different brands.
 It is recommended that the same make and pattern of tyre is fitted across the axle of the vehicle.

 Do run flat tyres have an increased tyre life?

 The tread rubber compound used in run flat tyres is generally the same or similar to that used in conventional tyres.
 Therefore, tyre wear rates between the two tyre types should be similar.
 It is important to note that the best tyre performance is achieved by maintaining correct inflation pressures for the loads and vehicle's use.